ipni/index-provider/README.md

 * [`provider`](cmd/provider) CLI that can:
     * Run as a standalone provider daemon instance.
     * Generate and publish indexing advertisements directly from CAR files.
-    * Serve retrieval requests for the advertised content over GraphSync.
+    * Serve retrieval requests for the advertised content over HTTP or HTTP over libp2p.
-    * list advertisements published by a provider instance
-    * verify ingestion of multihashes by an indexer node from CAR files, detached CARv2 indices or from an index provider's advertisement chain.
 * A Golang SDK to embed indexing integration into existing applications, which includes:
     * Programmatic advertisement for content via index provider [Engine](engine) with built-in chunking functionality